How to Get a Mortgage with a High DTI Ratio (2024 Update)

 Hire a financial counselor

 A certified financial counselor can tailor a debt management plan to lower your DTI ratio.
-They'll help you prioritize debts and utilize effective repayment techniques, such as the debt snowball method, which focuses on repaying your smaller debts first.
+They'll help you prioritize debts and use effective repayment techniques, such as the debt snowball method, which focuses on repaying your smaller debts first.

-For counseling services, consider non-profit resources such as the National Foundation for Credit Counseling (NFCC) and the Financial Counseling Association of America, government resources such as the U.S. Department of Housing and Urban Development (HUD), and local credit unions or community banks.
+For counseling services, consider non-profit resources such as the National Foundation for Credit Counseling (NFCC) and the Financial Counseling Association of America, government resources such as the US Department of Housing and Urban Development (HUD), and local credit unions or community banks.

 Better real estate agents at a better rate